 - Source of calcium

-Most parrots get a calcium deficiency since it cannot be derived from seeds or fruits.
-As such, cuttlebones are a must-have item.
-Get cuttlebone without flavor.
-The flavored ones come with artificial dyes that can be toxic to the parrot.
+Most parrots get a calcium deficiency, so cuttlebones are a must-have item.
+Get cuttlebone without flavor as they have artificial dyes that can be toxic to parrots.

-Parrots tend to be destructive, especially when they are stressed.
+Parrots tend to be destructive, especially when stressed.
 An upset parrot will bite and lunge at people or items.
 Such aggression is usually the cause of a beak injury.

 Stressed parrots will also bite the bars of their cages.
 This is designed to either catch your attention or rebel against you.
 Since bars are metal and cannot be chewed through by a parrot, this often results in a damaged beak.